gomorpheus/morpheus-docs/experimental/innodb/mysqlRouter.rst

 Configure MySQL Router
 ``````````````````````
-    #.
         Bootstrap the cluster.
 (This will pull the config from the cluster and create a MySQL Router config file.)

         .. code-block:: bash

            mysqlrouter --bootstrap clusterAdmin@adb-5:3306 --account routeruser --user=mysqlrouter --disable-rest
-           systemctl restart mysqlrouter

         You should get back a number of ports available to connect to.